 - Council's policies on how and when developers can settle their development contributions obligations. - Specific provisions on the role of accredited certifiers in imposing and collecting development contributions. - Various other provisions related to the fair and transparent administration of development contributions received under this Plan.

 1.2 LAND THE PLAN APPLIES TO

-This Plan applies to the City of Penrith Local Government Area (Figure 1).
+This Plan applies to land within the City of Penrith Local Government Area marked grey in Figure 1.

 1.1 DEVELOPMENT THAT THE PLAN APPLIES TO